RRoggia/code-review-smells/README.md

 [mvn test | gradle test]
 ````

-### Functions
+## Functions
-* F1: Too Many Arguments Functions should have no arguments, then one, then two, then three.
+### F1 Too Many Arguments
+Functions should have no arguments, then one, then two, then three.
 No more than three.
+### F2 Output Arguments
-* F2: Output Arguments Arguments are inputs, not outputs.
+Arguments are inputs, not outputs.
 If somethings state must be changed, let it be the state of the called object.
+### F3 Flag Arguments
-* F3: Flag Arguments Eliminate boolean arguments.
+Eliminate boolean arguments.
+### F4 Dead Function
-* F4: Dead Function Discard uncalled methods.
+Discard uncalled methods.
 This is dead code.

 ### General
 * G1: Multiple Languages in One Source File Minimize the number of languages in a source file.
 Ideally, only one.